alainncls/book-a-room/README.md

 ## To Do

-* Room can only be renamed by its owner/creator
-* Application admin can add rooms
+* Contract owner can add rooms